 In most cases not so.
 Hypnosis is no magic and although you will feel the benefits instantly, it will take some time for the issues to be transformed.
-This is because many issues are complex and therefore need to be tackled from different angles which requires time, however hypnotherapy remains the most efficient way to resolve issues.
+This is because many issues are complex and therefore need to be tackled from different angles, which requires time; however hypnotherapy remains one of the most effective ways to resolve issues.

 During hypnosis, will I remember about a past life?

 Only if the technique undertaken is past life regression and this is normally not utilised, unless specifically requested and discussed beforehand.

 Is there a chance that I might be stuck in trance?

 There is no such a thing, as even in the rare possibility that you may not come back to full awareness when asked, the therapist will say the words again until you become fully aware.
 The reason why some people might need prompting more than once is that they are enjoying that lovely state of relaxation.

 Are people who can be hypnotised, gullible people?

 No they aren’t.
 On the contrary, while it is true that in general everyone can be hypnotised, those that respond better are people with a strong active mind, rich in imagination and dexterity.